 A multi-instance activity is executed either sequentially or in parallel (default).
 In the BPMN, a sequential multi-instance activity is displayed with 3 horizontal lines at the bottom.
 A parallel one with 3 vertical lines.

 In case of a sequential multi-instance activity, the instances are executed one-by-one.
 When one instance is completed then a new instance is created for the next element in the

 In case of a parallel multi-instance activity, all instances are created when the multi-instance body is activated.
 The instances are executed concurrently and independently from each other.

-items).
-The variable is read from the workflow instance on activating the multi-instance body.
-It must be an
+= items).
+Usually, it accesses a variable of the workflow instance that holds the collection.
+The expression is evaluated on activating the multi-instance body.
+It must result in an

 array of any type (e.g.